ClaritySecurity/SkillsTest/README.md

 then re-run the test as many times as you like.
 The end-result, and how quickly you arrive at an acceptable solution are the main criteria we evaluate on.

+Start by cloning this repo to your local environment and then complete each of the objectives below.

 Objectives:
 1. Set up the skills testing environment using the docker-compose file provided.
 2. Using the documentation provided in SWAPI, find the data you expect to be returned from the 'starships' endpoint.